martaGG/S2D2/README.md

 We calculate the length scale for DBSCAN (epsilon) using the One point correlation function, OPCF, comparing the (REF!!!
 Joncour et al. paper I) first nearest neighbour distance distribution of the sample with the first nearest neighbour distance distribution of a homogeneous random distribution (CSR, or complete spatial randomness) with intensity equal to the local density derived from the mean of the 6th neighbour distribution of the sample.

 #### Nmin calculation: Significance
 We iteratively calculate the significance of a structure of that scale and a fixed number of points k until we reach 3-sigma significance (~99.85%).
-The significance of a structure of size eps and k points, as described in REF!!
-Joncour et al Paper 2, is given by the the probability of having k-1 nearest neighbours in an eps neighbourhood under a homogeneous random distribution with intensity rho.
+The significance of a structure of size eps and k points, as described in Joncour et al 2018, is given by the the probability of having k-1 nearest neighbours in an eps neighbourhood under a homogeneous random distribution with intensity rho.

 #### DBSCAN detection